 -

-- Additional lane closures and detours will be implemented in April/May to conduct overhead bridge work and for the removal of the Legacy Trail crosswalk at Clark Road (once the bridge is open for pedestrian and cyclist traffic).
+- Lane closures: Additional lane closures and detours will be needed in April and May to conduct overhead bridge work and for the eventual removal of the Legacy Trail crosswalk at Clark Road.

 - Project completion is expected in June 2025.